oddbird/susysite/content/index.rst

 Rapid prototypes
-are only the start to a long process of development, changes, handoffs, and maintanance.
+are only the start to a long process of development, changes, handoffs, and maintenance.
 Susy is built to evolve with your project for the long haul.

 `Get started`_ quickly